Day: 1: Arrival at Delhi and relax at hotel

 After breakfast, we will introduce you to the glory of the Rajput rule in the state – Jaipur.
 Rajput monuments are still well-maintained and in good shape giving you a good perspective of the art, culture and architecture of the Rajput era.
 Amber Fort is engulfed in nostalgia as it was once the capital of the Jaipur princely state.
 It is a UNESCO world heritage site and one of the 6 hill forts of Rajasthan.
 The architecture is unique of its kind as it accommodates both Hindu and Islamic styles.
 A special attraction of the Amber Fort visit is the elephant ride that will conclude it.
 Visit scenic Jal Mahal – is situated in the middle of the Mansagar Lake.
 The architecture is symbolic of the Rajput style of building a majestic palace in the middle of the lake.
 The palace boasts a picturesque view of the beautiful lake and the surrounding hills.
 Visit City Palace built when Maharaja Sawai Jai Singh II shifted his court from Amber to Jaipur.
 The city palace was primarily an administrative centre and is witness to the rise and fall of numerous maharajas.
 Today it houses the Maharaja Sawai Man Singh II Museum and is home to the Jaipur royal family.
 Connected to the women’s chamber or zenana of the City Palace is the most famous tourist destination of Jaipur – the Hawa Mahal.
 It was built by Sawai Pratap Singh who was inspired by the unique design of the Khetri Mahal.
 The façade resembles a honeycomb and has 953 windows or jharokas and intricate carvings.
 A few yards away stand the state museum of Rajasthan – Albert Hall.
 The building, a fine example of Indo-Saracenic architecture is situated inside the lush Ram Niwas garden, just outside the city palace.
 An evening in Jaipur is best enjoyed through street-shopping.
 Jaipur’s range of handicrafts – both expensive & inexpensive is unparalleled – be it the semi-precious jewellery of Johari Bazaar or the minakari on marble work of Chandpole Bazaar.
 Apart from these, jootis, bandhni fabrics, handmade bags, boxes etc can be picked up as souvenirs.
 Return to hotel for overnight stay.

-Day 07: Jaipur – Bikaner and half day sightseeing in Bikaner
+Day 06: Jaipur – Pushkar and sightseeing in Pushkar

-After breakfast, you will be dropped at Udaipur airport to board your flight to Delhi.
-Board your next flight to home or next destination.
+After breakfast, drive back to Delhi as Golden Triangle tour with Pushkar concludes.
+On arrival, you will be dropped at the Delhi airport to board your flight to home or next destination.